pearcemc/ClusterUtils.jl/README.md

 #  62
 # 110

-broadcast_shared(topo, Float32, rand(4,4), :foo); # initialises a SharedArray using the same random matrix on each machine
+# initialise a SharedArray using the same random matrix on each machine:
+broadcast_shared(topo, Float32, rand(4,4), :foo);

 sow(reps, :(foo[1,:]), :(map(Float32, pi)))